 Further the NEC through its Climate Change and Environment Committee (CCEC) will consult with groups, branches, PMA and equality groups to elaborate a practical plan to take forward these aims.
 This will include encouraging the appointment of green reps and to request facility time to support their role; to demand that Green Forums are set up in workplaces with Trade Union representation to discuss and agree urgent measures to reduce workplace carbon emissions; to develop model motions for use in branches, groups, regions, nations and other forums to support the demands for all PCS employers to declare a climate emergency.

 The NEC agree to report back to members in six months of this declaration.

 Find out more about PCS's green work and sign up to the green e-news updates

-PCS is part of a growing movement demanding economic, social and environmental justice for workers and communities to a unionised zero carbon economy.
+PCS is part of a growing movement demanding economic, social, and environmental justice for workers and communities for unionised zero carbon economy.

-There are many ways to get involved in climate issues: at the workplace becoming a green rep, raising through trades councils and anti-cuts groups, attending meetings and joining local campaigns.
+There are many ways to get involved on climate issues: at the workplace becoming a green rep, raising through trades councils and anti-cuts groups, attending meetings and joining local campaigns.

 If you're thinking of becoming a PCS green rep, or you are new to the role, contact firstname.lastname@example.org to find out how the union can support you in your role.
 This includes putting you in touch with other green reps in your region.

 To find out more about PCS's green work and to sign-up to the PCS green e-news bulletin, please email email@example.com.